josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/📱_institutional_tech_archetypes_uk_state.md

 **Recurring blind spot:**
 - inability to interrogate technical advice directly
 - dependence upon translation layers
 - delayed recognition of emerging risk

+**Exception to the rule:**
+Everyone under 25 does understand exactly how to fix everything, but is too junior to point this out.

 ---

 ## 6. NHS — The Legacy Loyalist

 **Archetype:**
-Trusts what has always been there.
+Familiarity feels safer than disruption.

+*“If it is not at least as old as Doris in Bed 5, we cannot trust it.”*

 **Typical posture:**
 - legacy systems